Social Justice, Racial Equity Collaborative (SJREC): Transforming from the Inside Out

 We feel the eyes of the country still on us.

-A place where the injustices of slavery began is a city where the healing work needs to begin.
+One of the places where the injustices of slavery began in our county, like Charleston, is a city where the healing work needs to begin.

 The Sophia Institute has been a convener these 16 years around transforming our lives and transforming our world.
 We see our role as convener for this new work, convening the silos, the stakeholders and initiatives, already at work, for collective impact, to amplify, collaborate, and connect the good work of many, with an approach that is wisdom-based.
 And to fill in the gaps where work is not being done – that is work around truth, healing, and transformation.